bhosaledipak/JsPlumb_Dojo_Integreate/README.md

   determines the load procedure for jsPlumb.
 Right now, this file is just a skeleton.
 - Drag and Drop isn't really working in the Dojo version.
-- AMD conversion for MooTools and YUI has not been started.
+- AMD conversion for MooTools needs to be done.
-- Right now, only the `home/dojo.html` and `home/jquery.html` demos
+- Right now, only the `home/dojo.html`, `home/yui.html`, and `home/jquery.html` demos
   have been converted to AMD.
 Need to convert remaining demos.
 - Need to get the build process to work with AMD version.
 - Need to get the tests working with the AMD version.
 - The code has only been tested in Chrome and Firefox.
 Still need to test in (shudder) IE.
 - Some of the functionality in jsPlumb overlaps with features provided by the Dojo libraries.
 For instance, `dojox/gfx` provides an abstraction layer for vector graphics.
 Also, it provides an equivalent function to ``jsPlumb.ready()`.
-- In the jQuery demo `home/jquery.html`, when I double-click on the link "big endpoints" and dismiss the alert box, the link then disappears.
-This happens in both Chrome and Firefox.

 # jsPlumb
 jsPlumb provides a means for a developer to visually connect elements on their web pages.
 It uses SVG or Canvas in modern browsers, and VML on IE 8 and below.
 The latest version is 1.5.5.